 But how do key stakeholders know who will be responsible for specific actions, such as reaching out to at-risk residents?
 Where will they find alert templates?
 How do they ensure first responders have checklists and other reference materials before they arrive on scene?
 How do stakeholders know if all the tasks are completed so they can issue an all-clear alert?

-A tactical incident collaboration tool will allow key leaders to activate a certain scenario with assigned critical tasks to personnel across departments and agencies.
+A crisis management tool will allow key leaders to activate a certain scenario with assigned critical tasks to personnel across departments and agencies.
 The tool, which works with an integrated mass notification platform, will provide directions for tactical decisions, establish clear responsibilities, and bolster coordination within departments and between agencies.
 Tasks can also be reordered, as well as created instantaneously as an event evolves.
 Emergency managers, 9-1-1 teams and first responders, for example, will receive an alert to initiate an assigned task to them when a severe weather event or natural disaster threatens a community.

 Here are some examples of tasks that might be initiated when a flash flood occurs:

 - Confirm severity and impact to local area

 - If severe and affects local area, send flash flood alert

 - Search database for criteria on demographics or locations of community members who are more at risk

 - Launch poll to check in about status of at-risk residents